11 Great Tips for DIY Car Body Repair

 Acquire High Quality Filler and a Mixing Board

 For filling in dents and scratches, you’ll need high-quality auto body filler and a mixing board to prep and apply it.
-Don’t skip meticulous preparation!
+Don’t skip meticulous preparation for auto body work!
 To learn more about applying filler properly, check out our guide that walks you through the process.

 For the Best Results, Get a Compressor and Paint Sprayer

 Many car body repairs will require you to fix and re-touch a section of your car.
-Once you have matched the paint (it’s best to go straight to the manufacturer for the paint), you need a high-quality paint sprayer, preferably with a light enough touch to easily apply a few coats over several days.
+Once you have matched the paint (it’s best to go straight to the manufacturer for the paint), you need a high-quality paint sprayer for auto body work, preferably with a light enough touch to easily apply a few coats over several days.
 Take your time with these finishing car body repair steps, and check out our guide on paint sprayers!

 Use a Sanding Tool Instead of Your Hands

 Sanding is important when repairing car body dents, dings and scratches, as well as buffing out a new paint job.
-However, use a sanding block or a sanding tool rather than your hands.
+However, use a sanding block or a sanding tool rather than your hands for auto body work.
 Sanding with just your hands often results in “natural” grooves and errors, sometimes even when you’re very careful.
 For a smooth finish, consider buying an all-purpose sander.

-Finishing glaze serves two important purposes.
+Finishing glaze serves two important purposes in auto body work.
 First, if you have very minor flaws or scratches in your paint coat, finishing glaze may be able to fix the problem (make sure you choose the self-leveling kind).
 Second, for larger repair projects, glazing is an important step before applying the final coats of paint to a repaired surface.

 Fix Windshield Cracks With the Right Kit